harperco/MeasEval/README.md

 All data will be made available through this following Github repository.

 Data releases will include a text file for each paragraph of scientific text as well as annotations to be provided in two formats.
-Annoations is provided in a tab separated value (.tsv) file format, and also in the BRAT annotation format.
+Annotations are provided in a tab separated value (.tsv) file format, and also in the BRAT annotation format.
 The BRAT format is for the purpose of visualization and review, but the official data format is the .tsv, which will be used for submissions and evaluation.
 For .tsv and .txt files, one file per paragraph of annotated text will be provided.
 For the BRAT files, there will be an additional set of 1 .ann and 1 .txt file per annotated Quantity.
 These will be found in the brat directory.

 For example, given the BRAT annotations illustrated in the image below, the Trial Data will have 3 files: